MicrosoftDocs/memdocs/sccm/sum/deploy-use/orchestration-groups.md

 ### Site server and permission prerequisites
 - To see all of the orchestration groups and updates for those groups, your account needs to be a **Full Administrator**.
-   - Role based administration for orchestration groups currently isn't available.
+   - Role-based administration for orchestration groups currently isn't available.
 - Enable the **Orchestration Groups** feature.
 For more information, see [Enable optional features](/sccm/core/servers/manage/install-in-console-updates#bkmk_options).
    - When you enable **Orchestration Groups**, the site disables the **Server Groups** feature.
 This behavior avoids any conflicts between the two features.

 ### Client prerequisites
 - Upgrade the target devices to the latest version of the Configuration Manager client.
 - Members of an orchestration group should be assigned to the same site.
-   - Devices can be in more than one orchestration group but should not be duplicated in a single orchestration group.
+- Devices can't be in more than one orchestration group.

-### Permissions
+   - Devices already in an orchestration group won't' be available to select when adding new members.

 ## Create an orchestration group